jakemcc/jakemccrary.com/source/blog/2025-08-14-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 **Warning: I'm not going to avoid spoiling parts of that book in this article.**

 In _A Deepness in the Sky_, one of the groups of humans, the Emergents, has figured out how to take advantage of a "mindrot" virus that was a plague on their homeland.
-The mindrot allows the Emergents to force an obessession in the infected.
+The mindrot allows the Emergents to force an obsession in the infected.
 This practically turns the infected person, colloquially called a ziphead, into a specialized appliance focused on their obsession and little else.

 One of the Emergents talks about what the zipheads enable in the following paragraph: